agiliq/merchant/docs/offsite/paypal.rst

 `django-paypal`_.
 You need to install the package to be able to use this payment processor.

-For a list of the fields expected, please refer to the PWS and django-paypal documentation.
+For a list of the fields and settings attribute expected, please refer to the PWS and django-paypal documentation.

 After a transaction, PayPal pings the notification URL and all the data sent is stored in the `PayPalIPN` model instance that can be